Archive How to Make Virtual Reality Safe for Kids?

 Virtual Reality in Gaming

 Gaming might be the most prominent application of virtual reality technology.
 The most sophisticated VR headsets are ones made for gaming.
 The gaming industry has made strides in developing games made specifically for VR.
-Newzoo’s VR Game Revenue study projects that VR game revenues will increase over sixfold in the near future.
+Newzoo’s VR Game Revenue study projects that VR game revenues will increase over sixfold shortly.

 Virtual Reality in Education